-My title might lead some who are old enough to remember the incident ^{1 2} to expect from this essay an indictment of the idiots who conducted the "scientific research" during which an elephant was clearly murdered.3 It is always great fun to expose foolishness and wilful ignorance.
-But unfortunately, psychedelic research in those days, the 1950s and 1960s, attracted no small number of other scientists who performed "research" that might be considered as somewhat less than illuminating.
+My title, "Psychedelic Elephant", might lead some who are old enough to remember the incident to expect from this essay an indictment of the idiots who conducted the "scientific research" during which an elephant was clearly murdered.
+It is always great fun to expose foolishness and willful ignorance, even decades after-the-fact.
+And, there is plenty to expose: Psychedelic research in those days, the 1950s and 1960s, attracted no small number of scientists who performed "research" that might be considered as somewhat less than illuminating.

 Jean Houston (1967) has described one of her initial observations of LSD administration.
 The subject was told by the psychiatrist that he would have "a terrible, terrible experience" filled with "strong anxiety and delusions."
 The drug was administered in an antiseptic hospital room with several observers in white coats watching him.
 As the effects came on, the psychiatrist asked such questions as, "Is your anxiety increasing?"
 At the end of the experiment, the subject was in a state of panic.
 The psychiatrist announced to the group that LSD is indeed a "psychotomimetic" substance, which induces psychotic behaviour.
-4